NCL-BU at SemEval-2026 Task 3: Fine-tuning XLM-RoBERTa for Multilingual Dimensional Sentiment Regression: Abstract

 \section{Abstract}

-Dimensional Aspect-Based Sentiment Analysis (DimABSA) extends traditional ABSA from categorical polarity labels to continuous valence-arousal (VA) regression.
-This paper describes a system developed for Track A - Subtask 1 (Dimensional Aspect Sentiment Regression), aiming to predict real-valued VA scores in the $[1, 9]$ range for each given aspect in a text.
-A fine-tuning approach based on XLM-RoBERTa-base is adopted, constructing the input as [CLS] $T$ [SEP] $a_i$ [SEP] and training dual regression heads with sigmoid-scaled outputs for valence and arousal prediction.
-Separate models are trained for each language-domain combination (English and Chinese across restaurant, laptop, and finance domains), and training and development sets are merged for final test predictions.
-In development experiments, the fine-tuning approach is compared against several large language models including GPT-5.2, LLaMA-3-70B, LLaMA-3.3-70B, and LLaMA-4-Maverick under a few-shot prompting setting, demonstrating that task-specific fine-tuning substantially and consistently outperforms these LLM-based methods across all evaluation datasets.
-The code is publicly available at \url{https://github.com/tongwu17/SemEval-2026-Task3-Track-A}.
+Dimensional Aspect-Based Sentiment Analysis (DimABSA) extends traditional ABSA from categorical polarity labels to continuous valence--arousal (VA) regression.
+This paper describes a system developed for Track~A, Subtask~1 (Dimensional Aspect Sentiment Regression), aiming to predict real-valued VA scores in the $[1, 9]$ range for each given aspect in a text.
+A fine-tuning approach based on XLM-RoBERTa-base is adopted, with dual regression heads with sigmoid-scaled outputs for valence and arousal prediction.
+Separate models are trained for each language--domain pair (English and Chinese across restaurant, laptop, and finance domains), and training and development sets are merged for final test predictions.
+In development experiments, the fine-tuning approach is compared against several large language models under a few-shot prompting setting, demonstrating that task-specific fine-tuning outperforms these LLM-based methods across all evaluation datasets.